 Providing a sealed road that is resistant to weather events will improve access for local/remote communities and businesses throughout the year.
 It will also improve the potential to develop new mines in the area and provide capacity for increased road volumes and opportunities for increased tourism activity.
 Additionally, it would provide a shorter connection from Paraburdoo to Karratha via Tom Price.

-The Infrastructure Priority List also includes a separate Priority Initiative to improve road access to remote Western Australian communities.
+The Infrastructure Priority List also includes a separate proposal to improve road access to remote Western Australian communities.

 Several stages of the project are now under delivery.
 The Manuwarra Red Dog Highway was previously known as the Karratha–Tom Price Road before it was renamed in September 2020.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).